emisaacson/streamer/README.md

 * Only supports one stream out of the box.
 You can configure it yourself to do more than one.

+* Region and AZ not parameterized.
+It uses us-east-1a.
+This would be really easy to do but I haven't had time yet to test it.
+Coming soon.

 The Perfect Use Case For Out Of The Box Configuration
 -----------------------------------------------------